 - What breeding population are these turtles from?

-- Do turtles survive long term after being released from a ghost net?
+- Do turtles released from a ghost net survive long term?

 - How can we prevent these nets from entering the Indian Ocean?

-- How can global consumers help mitigate this problem?
+- What can global consumers do to help mitigate this problem?

-- How can we recycle or reuse the ghost nets that we find?
+- How do we recycle or reuse the ghost nets that we find?